 - Teaching classes using tech like smartphone apps or social media platforms

-If you’re looking for a small-town business idea, why not consider opening up a coffee shop?
+If you’re looking for small-town business ideas, why not consider opening up a coffee shop?

 The neighborhood coffee shop is the perfect place for locals to gather, catch up with friends, and enjoy a warm cup of joe.